 There are many questions that could be asked.
 Do you embrace the Law of Moses, or do you embrace grace and truth which came by Messiah, or perhaps both?

 This project has been probably the largest writing project that I’ve undertaken.
-And it really started with a key word, and that keyword is called “unity” and as we have grown in our faith and knowledge and as we have fellowshipped with others, unity has been and has become a subject that my wife and I have looked into and let’s just start with a couple of those scriptures.
+And it really started with a key word, and that keyword is called “unity” and as we have grown in our faith and knowledge, and as we have fellowshipped with others, unity has been and has become a subject that my wife and I have looked into and let’s just start with a couple of those scriptures.

 When I read this, I take it as it’s our love for one another as a witness and a testimony to all men, to those that are not believers as well as those that are believers.
 So our love to one another is paramount in our relationship with the Father and with the Son.
-And as we’ve grown in our life we see that the fellowship with others and with brothers and sisters is something that should be very important.
+And as we’ve grown in our life, we see that the fellowship with others and with brothers and sisters is something that should be very important.
 Sadly to say, this “unity” seems to be lacking.
-If you’re not exactly on the same page with somebody else in their understanding, then this love that we’re to have for one another seems like it drifts away or maybe it was never even there, or it’s not shared.
+If you’re not exactly on the same page with somebody else in their understanding, then this love that we’re supposed to have for one another seems like it drifts away or maybe it was never even there, or it’s not shared.

-Another scripture that is of interest in this subject of unity is found in Corinthians
+Another scripture that is of interest in this subject of unity is found in Corinthians.

-Now I beseech you, brethren, by the name of our Master Yahushua Messiah, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgement.
+Now I beseech you, brethren, by the name of our Master Yahushua Messiah, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.
 For it hath been declared unto me of you, my brethren, by them which are of the house of Chloe, that there are contentions among you.
-(1 Corinthians 1:10 KJV)
+(1Co 1:10 KJV)

-Paul is saying this to the Corinthians and it applies equally as or even more so today.
-There are contentions within the house Of YHWH within the churches, and the assemblies of YHWH, contentions of one person not wanting to fellowship with another because of certain doctrinal differences.
+Paul is saying this to the Corinthians and it applies equally well, or even more so today.
+There are contentions within the churches and the assemblies of YHWH.
+There are contentions when one person does not want to fellowship with another because of certain doctrinal differences.
+And then another scripture:

 If there be therefore any consolation in Messiah, if any comfort of love, if any fellowship of the Spirit, if any bowels and mercies, fulfil you my joy, that you be likeminded, having the same love, being of one accord, of one mind.
-(Philippians 2:1 KJV)
+(Php 2:1 KJV)